jakob-bagterp/timer-for-python/README.md

 ## Getting Started
 ### Simple
-Add the Timer to your imports:
+Firstly, add the Timer to your imports:

 ```python
 from timer import Timer